Birth Defects in Newborn Babies

 with either defect is feeding your baby.
 Your baby may have problems sucking because

-his or her lips and roof of the mouth can’t close normally.
-You can use special
+their lips and roof of the mouth can’t close normally.
+You can use special nipples

-nipples and feeding methods to help your baby get good nutrition.
-Cleft lip and cleft
+and feeding methods to help your baby get good nutrition.
+Cleft lip and cleft palate

-palate may also cause difficulties with speech and language because of the problems
+may also cause difficulties with speech and language because of the problems in the

-in the mouth.
-Other problems that are caused by these defects include ear infections
+mouth.
+Other problems that are caused by these defects include ear infections and

 Clubfoot is a foot problem present

-both feet.
+or both feet.
 The foot is usually short and broad in appearance.
-The heel points downward,
+The heel points

-and the front half of the foot (forefoot) turns inward.
-The heel cord (Achilles tendon)
+downward, and the front half of the foot (forefoot) turns inward.
+The heel cord

-is tight.
-The heel can appear narrow and the muscles in the calf are smaller, compared
+(Achilles tendon) is tight.
+The heel can appear narrow, and the muscles in the calf

 Many things may cause this birth